Administrative Withdrawal: Definition and Policy

 Please provide the information requested below if you are seeking an Administrative Withdrawal from the Dean of University College.

-Please submit sensitive documentation such as medical information, information that contains Social Security numbers or other personally identifying, etc., using Texas State's secure file transfer system, or call 512-245-7952 to discuss options.
+Please submit sensitive documentation such as medical information, information that contains Social Security numbers or other personally identifying, etc., using Texas State's secure file transfer system.
+When you log into the system to send your secure email, use AcademicPrograms@txstate.edu as the address to which you send your documents.

 *If you are bringing or faxing documentation to our office, please attach a Word document letting us know and explain what the documentation is.